1991–92 Minnesota North Stars season

 The 1991–92 Minnesota North Stars season was the North Stars' 25th, and penultimate season in the Twin Cities area.
 A major aspect of the season was that several players were lost to the San Jose Sharks expansion team.
+To replenish their roster, the North Stars were permitted to select players from the other twenty NHL teams along with the Sharks in an expansion draft.

+Despite a diminished roster, the defending Campbell Conference champions still managed to claim the final playoff spot in the Norris Division.
+The North Stars were eliminated in the first round by the Detroit Red Wings in seven games.

 Offseason

 The North Stars officially adopted a new logo for the 1991–92 season, retiring their original N logo.
 The new logo, featuring the word STARS set across the top of a slanted 5-pointed star, with the A forming the outline of the top point, had been introduced as a secondary mark during the prior season.
 Along with the new logo came new uniforms, with black as the primary color, with green and metallic gold trim.
 The team experimented with a Crillee typeface for the players' names during the preseason, but determined the names to be illegible, and replaced them with single-color block letters by the start of the season.

 Howard Baldwin and Morris Belzberg came into conflict with fellow owner Norman Green over operation of the North Stars during the prior season, leading to Baldwin selling his stake to Green in August, and Belzberg selling to Green in October.
 The departing owners would then purchase the Pittsburgh Penguins from Edward J. DeBartolo, Sr. in November.